-Another dream job I sometimes daydream about: Experience Designer at Tracksmith.
+A job I sometimes daydream about as I'm logging miles on my runs is Experience Designer at Tracksmith.

 If you don't know Tracksmith, they're a New England running brand with an aesthetic that's a bit vintage, a bit classical, but with a modern, minimalist edge.
 Think wool singlets and split shorts that wouldn't look out of place in a 1970s marathon, but designed for today.
 They're based in Boston, about two hours from me.

 The job would split three ways.
 Half my time on UX/UI/interaction design — they already do excellent work here, so I'd be taking things from excellent to extraordinary.
 A quarter of my time on service design and marketing strategy, looking at their processes and experiences across online shopping, in-store sales, their flagship locations, and the many events they organize.
-The final quarter would be logistics — helping at photo shoots, events, interfacing with their running club members.
+The final quarter would be logistics — helping at photo shoots, events, interfacing with their running club members, the kind of jobs that always need a helping hand.

-Why this appeals: They're a super cool brand that feels perfectly aligned with my personal aesthetic and values.
+Why this appeals to me: They're a super cool brand that feels perfectly aligned with my personal aesthetic and values.
 Quintessentially New England.
 I've been running three days a week for the past few years, and I've come to see it as a mindfulness practice.
-Some of their marketing leans into that too — their Church of the Long Run video captures exactly what I mean about running as meditation.
+Some of Tracksmith's marketing leans into that idea — their Church of the Long Run video captures running as meditation beautifully.
 And finally, there's something inspiring about working on a project that's already pretty great.
-You get a head start.
+As an experience designer and strategist, I can't imagine a better head start.